Just edit this element to add your own HTML.

 Research shows that girls are less likely to take advance classes in math and the sciences or study science, technology, engineering, and math fields in college.
-America's Time Out for Youth's program, The STEM Initiative (TSI) nurtures girls' desire to study and enter STEM fields through mentorships from women with successful STEM careers.
+America's Time Out for Youth's The STEM Initiative (TSI) nurtures girls' desire to study and enter STEM fields through mentorships from women with successful STEM careers.
 We rely on a cohort of peer allies who journey with the girls to develop and inspire them to become enthusiastic about gaining STEM skills.
-Through hands on activities and interaction with these professional women, girls are given the opportunity have STEM mentors, ask questions and explore options to help them decide if they should pursue careers in the areas of STEM.
+Through hands on activities and interaction with these professional women, girls are given the opportunity to have STEM mentors, ask questions, and explore options to help them decide if they should pursue careers in the areas of STEM.

 The STEM Initiative (TSI)